Interval Data: Definition?

 4. TURF Analysis

 TURF analysis stands for Totally Unduplicated Reach and Frequency analysis- is a method that allows a marketer to analyze the potential of market research for a combination of products and services.
 It evaluates the interval data of customers reached by a particular source of communication and its frequency.
 This analysis technique is used by researchers to understand whether a new product or service will be well-received in the target market or not.
-This analysis method was primarily used for designing media campaigns but has expanded to being used in product distribution and line analysis.
+This unit of analysis method was primarily used for designing media campaigns but has expanded to being used in product distribution and line analysis.

 Key Characteristics of Interval Data